Áll az alku

 The show's first version, broadcast in 2004, aired on Friday nights and was a more than two-hour event similar to the Dutch original show "Miljoenenjacht" : 200 players were divided into two teams of 100 players each which faced of in a quick trivia round.
-The victorious team was then split into 5 blocks of 20 players each - these blocks played another round similar to the first one.
+The victorious team was then split into 5 blocks of 20 players each – these blocks played another round similar to the first one.
 The 20 players from the winning block progressed to the third round, as well as a 21st person randomly selected from the rest of the groups.
 In Round 3, the 21 contenders all played for themselves to obtain as much points as possible by answering a further few questions.
 At the end of this round, only two contenders qualified for the semi-final.
 One of these two players could opt out at this point, receiving a prize, however, if neither player did, a head-to-head round was played.
 The winner of this round got to choose one of the 21 metal cases to be their own, with the other twenty eliminated players getting their own cases.
 The twenty players could also win a part of the money in their cases if they guessed the contents of them correctly before opening them.

 The show underwent a format change in 2006, with a revamp of the set and the running time reduced to thirty minutes.
 The question rounds were dropped in favour of a quicker game comprising only the case-opening.
 The show's new timeslot of every weekday night turned out as an unexpected success in ratings, so the programme's length was extended to 60 minutes, resulting in an unprecedented ratings victory over RTL Klub's previously unbeatable prime time soap opera Barátok Közt (Among Friends).
 The show in its new format continued to air until the end of 2006.

 The show's ratings were disappointing due to the daily air period.
 TV2 purchased the 1 vs. 100 format and aired in 2007.
-But the show was returned in 2009, hosted by Áron Kovács, the format is similar to the US version, and the top prize is greatly reduced to 21,000,000 forints, which was won in April 2010.
+The show then returned in 2009, hosted by Áron Kovács.
+The format was similar to the American version, and the top prize was reduced to 21,000,000 forints, which was won in April 2010.

-Áll az alku to be aired again weekdays on TV2 from 28 August 2017.
+Áll az alku aired again weekdays on TV2 from 28 August 2017.
 The main prize is 50,000,000 forints, which can be doubled to 100,000,000 forints.
-The old-new host is going to be Gábor Gundel Takács.
-The number of cases increase to 22+1 (the twenty-third case which includes 4 small cases will only be chosen at the end of the game).
+The old-new host was Gábor Gundel Takács.
+The number of cases increased from 21 to 22+1 (the twenty-third case which includes 4 small cases will only be chosen at the end of the game).